mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 # API Principles

-This is a preliminary list of architectual principles.
+This is a preliminary list of architectural principles.

 **Backend has the truth**

-An architectual principle in MobilePay PoS is that the Backend has the truth - that means in a situation where certainty is required, for instance is the payment approved, the app and clients will have to wait for confirmation from the backend.
+An architectural principle in MobilePay PoS is that the Backend has the truth - that means in a situation where certainty is required, for instance is the payment approved, the app and client will have to wait for confirmation from the backend.

 **API versus Implementation**

 The API does not describe the abstractions of the underlying backend OR client implementations - instead the API serves as the joint Interface for Backend and Frontend.
-The rammification for this is that BOTH frontend and backend can move independently from the API however they must always support the API specification and not only support perceived details of current implementations.
-ANY valid HTTP request must be handled appropiately by the backend and produce a useful informative HTTP response.
+The ramification for this is that BOTH frontend and backend can move independently from the API however they must always support the API specification and not only support perceived details of current implementations.
+ANY valid HTTP request must be handled appropriately by the backend and produce a useful informative HTTP response.
 Any valid HTTP response received in the client must be handled appropriately by the client.

 **RESTful API**